Visual Studies PhD - FAQ

 Do I need a B.A. in Visual Studies or Art History to be considered for admission?

-No. The admission committee is interested in a proposed program of study that is supported by your previous coursework and experience, but there is no requirement for a B.A. in a particular field.
+No. The admissions committee is interested in a proposed program of study that is supported by your previous coursework and experience, but there is no requirement for a B.A. in a particular field.

 Is financial aid available?